samuel-lexim/dom/wp-content/plugins/filebird/readme.txt

 [TEST DRIVE](https://media-folder.ninjateam.org/create/) | [**GO PRO (Lifetime License)**](https://1.envato.market/FileBird-Premium) 💎

-FileBird enhances your media library with a clean user interface, native icons, smooth drag & drop, dynamic gallery, advanced sort options, and better organization.
+FileBird enhances your media library with a clean user interface, native icons, smooth drag & drop, dynamic gallery, and advanced sort options.
+With such a better organization, it becomes super easy to insert images into Gutenberg blocks, find old files, and remove unused images.

 The free version allows you to create **unlimited main folders** and **subfolders**.